- Top End Rebuild Work

 I had the connecting rods inspected and refurbished to ensure they are straight and the big end and small end holes are true and aligned via Tom Cutter at Rubber Chicken Racing Garage.

 Tom recommends reconditioning the connecting rods.
 The big end (crank journal) and small end (gudgeon pin) holes can become oval and the rods can stretch so the hole centers are no longer aligned or the correct distance apart.
 He has them reconditioned so the rods are true in both planes and the big and small end holes are round with the hole centers at the correct distance from each other.
+He also installed and reamed new small end (wrist pin) bushings.

 The reconditioned rods show machining of the end caps so some adjustment was necessary.